 How to make:

-In a high powered blender or food processor, add all ingredients blend till it becomes a paste.
+In a high-powered blender or food processor, add all ingredients and blend till it becomes a paste.

-Transfer mixture into a large bowl.
-With clean hands make 9 balls by rolling the mixture between your palms.
-Store in an airtight container and place in the fridge up to 1 week.
+Transfer the mixture to a large bowl.
+With clean hands, make 9 balls by rolling the mixture between your palms.
+Store in an airtight container and place in the fridge for up to 1 week.